Snip3rM00n/pnsqc_workshop_2024/README.md

     - If you don't have it installed, you can still install the requirements via `pip install`
   - Have some form of [GNU Make](https://www.gnu.org/software/make/) installed
     - This will make it easier to install the requirements.
+  - Install the correct Selenium WebDriver for your browser into your Virtual Environment's binary folder.
+    - A module used by this project can also do this but sometimes the module is flakey.
+See [Driver does not install with `DriverHelper.get_driver("browser", install=True, update=True)`](#driver-does-not-install-with-driverhelperget_driverbrowser-installtrue-updatetrue)

 ## Creating a Virtual Environment